hpc/charliecloud/doc/faq.rst

 3. Colon.

-4. Main error message; here :code:`can't find image: foo`.
+4. Main error message; here :code:`can’t find image: foo`.
 This should be informative as to what went wrong, and if it’s not, please file an issue, because you may have found a usability bug.
 Note that in some cases you may encounter the default message :code:`error`; if this happens and you’re not